Email Michelle, the family liaison, at email@example.com

 In the chaos of traveling to and from treatment or the stress of being inpatient, on the overwhelming emotional roller coaster called cancer there are often so many other balls in the air that it is no wonder that nutrition and diet are one of the last things parents and providers are looking at, for themselves as well as their children.

 We, at Just In Power Kids, wanted to support the kids and their families holistically at all levels and determined that providing nutritional support could assist their healing.
-We are offering healthy options while the child and family are at the hospital in the easiest way possible by delivering Johns Fit Meals a few times a month to pediatric oncology units at our local Baltimore Hospitals.

 This program is possible because of the generosity of so many supporters.